rackerlabs/support-how-to/content/rackconnect/accessing-rackconnect-cloud-servers.md

 the Cloud Servers API or by looking up the cloud server's details in the MyRackspace portal or the [Cloud Control Panel](https://mycloud.rackspace.com/).
-For example, the following image shows the dedicated IP address&mdash;named RackConnect&mdash;for a fully deployed RackConnect cloud server in the MyRackspace portal.
+For example, the following image shows the dedicated IP address, named RackConnect, for a fully deployed RackConnect cloud server in the MyRackspace portal.

 <img src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/2025.1.png" width="326" height="400" />